hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 2. If the new active roster == the candidate roster
     1. clear the candidate roster hash
     2. clear the map data for the previous active roster.
-    3. set the voting closed flag to false.
+    3. remove the previous active roster hash from the voting closed set.
 3. If a previous active roster existed and the candidate roster is different from the new active roster, log an error.
 4. Set the new active roster.